DmitryTsepelev/DmitryTsepelev.github.io/_posts/2022-04-05-why-ruby-has-symbols.md

 ## Interning strings

 The approach when strings are stored in the hash table and referred as integer IDs is called _string interning_.
-When VM needs to compare two different string objects in the memory, it has to do it byte by byte, which is not very performanct.
+When VM needs to compare two different string objects in the memory, it has to do it byte by byte, which is not very performant.
 String interning is a technique when some (or all) strings are stored in the hash table and string IDs are used instead of them.
 Of course, there is a guarantee that all table values are unique.
-Comparsion becomes dead simple: we just need to compare two integers.
+Comparison becomes dead simple: we just need to compare two integers.

 > This section is heavily inspired by "Interning strings" chapter from [Crafting Interpreters](https://craftinginterpreters.com) by Robert Nystrom, check it out if you want to dig into language implementation details.
 Well, I'd say check it out anyway—it's just awesome.